BuckanianMark/FoodMine/README.md

-# FoodMine
+# FoodMine is a food delivery application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.
+#Stacks
+Frontend Stacks
+-Tailwindcss
+-Angular CLI version 16
+-Typescript
+Backend  Stacks
+-NodeJs
+-Typescript
+-MongoDb

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server of the client side application.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run npm start for the backened
+#Will provide an view of how the application looks like

 ## Code scaffolding